sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/note1.svg'</img>

 At the top of the example above, a single *Note value* block is shown.
-The `1/4` is the note value, in this case, a quarter note.
+The `1/8` is the note value, in this case, an eighth note.
 The pitch, specified by the *Pitch* block, contains a pitch, `La` at `Octave 4`.
 At the bottom, two consecutive notes are shown.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/note2.svg'</img>

 In this example, different note values are shown.
-From top to bottom, `1/8` for an eighth note, `1/16` for a sixteenth note, and `1/2` for a half note.
+From top to bottom, `1/4` for an quarter note, `1/16` for a sixteenth note, and `1/2` for a half note.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/note3.svg'</img>